-You may want to turn ABC on and off at times, and the orientation of the modules is very important for correct operation of both ABC and Brake on DC, so a much easier DCD-ABC.6 - Pack of 6 ABC modules approach to getting up and running is to use our DCCconcepts ready-to-use modules.
-For Advanced BODC control
+You may want to turn ABC on and off at times, and the orientation of the modules is very important for correct operation of both ABC and Brake on DC, so a much easier approach to getting up and running is to use our DCCconcepts ready-to-use modules.

-These low cost. easy to use modules make it simple for you to use our unique new DCD-BDC.3 - Pack of 3 Brake on DC modules features.
+These low cost, easy to use modules make it simple for you to use our unique new features.
 They have screw terminals for connection, so no soldering is needed, and we have built in some useful switching, meaning that you will never have to disconnect anything to turn them on or off...
 Or to adjust how they work for you.